How Fast is USB 3.0

 Video over USB 3.1 Type C

 YES you can…BUT….it depends entirely on your system.
 As mentioned above, USB 3.1 and USB 3.1 Type C are the same as far as speed, it is just the physical connection that is different.
 In summary, if you have a USB 3.1 port and a USB 3.1 Type C right next to it, chances are they share the same USB controller.

 Similar to the picture shown on the laptop.
-In this case more than likely it will NOT support video on this Type C port.
+In this case more than likely it will NOT support video on this Type C port without a special adapter (see below).
 The clue is that you have a typical looking USB port (Type A) right next to a USB Type C port.
 More than likely they will share the same USB be controller.